FabianAlquinta/clothing-store/README.md

 # clothing-store
-Tis will be a clothing store's website.
+This will be a clothing store's website.